Faculty and Staff

 FormCraft - WordPress form builder

-The Rev. Dr. Heather McCance joined Dio in August 2021 as the Director of Pastoral Studies.
-She oversees students in their field placements, works with other colleges in the Montreal School of Theology to deliver the In Ministry Year, provides academic counselling to all students, and teaches courses on preaching and ministry leadership.
-After serving for twenty years in parish ministry in a number of parishes in the Diocese of Toronto, Heather served as the Ministry Developer for the Diocese of Rupert’s Land (out of the city of Winnipeg) for four years before joining us in Montreal.
+Dr. Marc Potvin joined Dio in January 2024 as the Director of Field Education.
+He oversees students in their field placements, works with other colleges in the Montreal School of Theology to deliver the In Ministry Year, provides academic counselling to all students, and teaches courses on mission and pastoral care.
+Before joining us in Montreal, Dr. Potvin served for twenty years in the Canadian Armed Forces in the Air Force, Army, and as a military chaplain, worked in parish ministry for eighteen years, and, most recently, was the Pastoral Leaders Development Associate for the Canadian Baptists of Ontario and Quebec.

 EDUCATION